 Tables 9 and 10 show fishery data inputs and regression coefficients for the St. George Basin Planning Area in Alaska.
-These two tables are provided as examples of the data and model result tables for the other planning areas.
+These two tables provide examples of the data and model result tables for the other planning areas.
 St. George Basin is home to some of the most prolific fishing grounds in Alaska.

-Table 9 summarizes the data by depth range used to develop the impact model for St. George Basin.
+Table 13 summarizes the data by depth range used to develop the impact model for St. George Basin.
 The table shows:

-- 1) number of 10×10 cells by depth range, - 2) water area in terms of millions of hectares within each depth range, - 3) number of 10×10 cells in each depth range that were assigned fishery revenues, - 4) four-year average of total fishery revenues in millions of 2009 dollars in that depth range, - 5) number of existing oil and gas platforms in each depth range, and - 6) number of cells containing the existing oil and natural gas platforms.
+- 1) Number of 10×10 cells by depth range - 2) Water area in terms of millions of hectares within each depth range - 3) Number of 10×10 cells in each depth range that were assigned fishery revenues - 4) Four-year average of total fishery revenues in millions of 2009 dollars in that depth range - 5) Number of existing oil and gas platforms in each depth range - 6) Number of cells containing the existing oil and natural gas platforms